vr1744/aviation/honeycomb_sim/honeycomb_throttle_setup.md

    Download the latest from: https://forums.x-plane.org/files/file/82888-flywithlua-ng-next-generation-plus-edition-for-x-plane-12-win-lin-mac/
    Unzip and place the `FlyWithLua` folder into:
    `X-Plane 12/Resources/plugins/`
    Launch X-Plane once to activate.
-   Open terminal run the command: `xattr -cr ~/X-Plane\ 12/Resources/plugins/FlyWithLua/`
+If you get an error, open terminal, run the command: `xattr -cr ~/X-Plane\ 12/Resources/plugins/FlyWithLua/`

 2. **Remove conflicting software** (critical to avoid issues):
    - Delete any **AFC Bridge** plugin folder (from Aerosoft/Honeycomb Configurator).